iboutsikas/iboutsikas.github.io/docs/6.4.0/print.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">The next version of Hydejack (v6.4.0) will allow embedding 3rd party scripts, like the one that comes with this tweet for example.</p>&mdash; Florian Klampfer (@qwtel) <a href="https://twitter.com/qwtel/status/871098943505039362">June 3, 2017</a></blockquote>

 ## Embedding
-Hydejack supports embedding 3rd party scripts directly inside markdown content.
+Hydejack supports embedding third party scripts directly inside markdown content.
 This will work in most cases, except when a script can not be loaded on a page more than once (this will occur when a user navigates to the same page twice).

 **NOTE**: Adding "raw" script tags will make the page slow, unless they have the `async` or `defer` attribute set.
 For more see [below](#async-vs-defer-vs-loadjsdeferred).
 {:.message}